 What are the best travel cameras to take on vacation?
 It’s a common question that people ask before heading out on holiday.
 Smartphones are great for a lot of everyday photography, but when you’re off to an exotic location, or you’re making a once-in-a-lifetime journey, you may want a camera that’s a little more capable.
 A dedicated camera will usually deliver good images in a wider range of situations.

-While DSLRs are often shunned for holidays, some are small and light enough to make them a feasible choice.
+While even the best DSLRs are often shunned for holidays, some are small and light enough to make them a feasible choice.
 Compact cameras have also raised their game with some packing impressive focal length ranges and extensive feature sets to make them worthy of consideration for a holiday camera.

-Thanks to their smaller-than-DSLR size and high image quality, some mirrorless models also make an excellent choice of travel camera.
+Thanks to their smaller-than-DSLR size and high image quality, some of the best mirrorless cameras also make an excellent choice of travel camera.

 Naturally, this makes it difficult to select a camera for holidays or travel.
-So in this article, we pick out our favourite cameras across the main categories and explain why they fit the bill for the travelling photographer.
+So in this article, we pick out our picks for the best travel cameras and explain why they fit the bill for the travelling photographer.

 The best travel cameras you can buy today

 All of our picks for the best travel cameras in this guide were based on our experience testing them.
 For a deeper dive into the many different camera types and features available, check out our range of camera buying guides.

 - Lens: 24-100mm (35mm equivalent) f/1.8 – f/2.8

 - Autofocus system: AiAF (31-point, Face Detection or Touch AF with Object and Face Select and Track), 1-point AF (any position or fixed centre)